-But IT service providers may think of SLAs as something they simply have to do and must include in every master services agreement to reassure their customers.
+But IT service providers may think of an IT outsourcing SLA as something they simply have to do and must include in every master services agreement to reassure their customers.
 In some cases, they may not give SLAs much thought at all, using vague or generic language that doesn’t match the customers’ desired performance, outcomes and/or needs.
-That’s why SLAs are often worth little more than the paper they’re printed on, especially if there is no accompanying meaningful penalty structure.
+That’s why customers have to take the reins in managing their contract details and terms to ensure their SLAs benefit them.

 First and foremost, enterprises need to move beyond boilerplate and standard “shrink wrap” SLA language.
 Most IT vendors provide contractual documentation that is heavily “vendor-centric.”
 In many cases, SaaS vendors are reluctant to open up discussion and actually negotiate SLAs.
 More often than not, SaaS vendors will cite the difficulty in having custom SLAs and obligations for individual enterprises.